NebriBlackwing/Factorio-OffWorldShippingCo/README.md

 Thanks for trying out the mod!
 Feedback is always welcomed.

+    Planned Features

+    - Find a way to output the shipping order demands to circuit network

+    Known Issues
+    - Currently modification of Rocket Silo code will disable Rocket Related Achievements.
+Fixing this is my current priority.

     Version History (note that my version system reflects the primary version of Factorio, with the last digit representing my revisions.)

     0.15.0 (2018-23-02):
         Initial release.